timescale/docs/timescaledb/how-to-guides/write-data/update.md

 ```

 An update command can touch many rows at once, i.e., the following
-will modify all rows found in a 10-minute block of data.
+modifies all rows found in a 10-minute block of data.

 ```sql
 UPDATE conditions SET temperature = temperature + 0.1